ImperialCollegeLondon/SWMManywhere/docs/paper/paper.md

 While we believe that SWMManywhere is a useful tool it has a variety of current limitations that present an exciting outlook for future research.
 Key improvements to the overall realism of the approach may be made in the future, in particular,

-- Foremost, based on the findings of a sensitivity analysis [@Dobson2024-dv], better identification of manhole locations and outfalls will be critical to narrowing uncertainty in simulation outputs and improving realism.
+- Based on the findings of a sensitivity analysis [@Dobson2024-dv], better identification of manhole locations and outfalls will be critical to narrowing uncertainty in simulation outputs and improving realism.
 - Capturing the gradual evolution of a network over time is known to be important in UDM synthesis [@Rauch2017-jz], and further illustrated by SWMManywhere results [@Dobson2024-dv].
 We do not know of a global database that provides the information that would be necessary to capture this, but it may exist in the future or for local applications.

 # Acknowledgements